-A01: Arctic aerosol, cloud, and radiation characteristics from ground-based observations and simulations: The full annual cycle
+A01: Aerosol, clouds, and radiation characteristics from observations and Big Data analysis

 Hypothesis: